3mdeb/bareflank-docker/README.md

 2. Clone both hypervisor and extended_apis

+Procedure was tested with version rc2.0.3 of Bareflank, other versions may or may not work, there may be some differences in code from different revisions.

 ```
 git clone https://github.com/Bareflank/hypervisor.git
+cd hypervisor
+git checkout rc2.0.3
+cd ..
 git clone https://github.com/Bareflank/extended_apis.git
+cd extended_apis
+git checkout rc2.0.3
+cd ..
 ```

 3. Prepare config file for CMake